 - Literal Ass-Kicking

-- Mock Buster: To their credit, the plot is fairly original (if insane), but almost everything else was ripped off from something else.
+- The Mockbuster: To their credit, the plot is fairly original (if insane), but almost everything else was ripped off from something else.
 Interestingly, it does not rip off Transformers, at least not directly.
-The "Diatron 5" is actually Battle Buffalo, a robot from Takara's Diaclone toyline, which was also the source of about half the cast of G1, including Optimus, but Buffalo itself was never imported under the TF brand.
+"Diatron-5" is actually Battle Buffalo, a robot from Takara's Diaclone toyline, which was also the source of about half the cast of G1, including Optimus, but Buffalo itself was never imported under the TF brand.
 Ironically, this film is probably the only reason anybody remembers it.

 - There are also SD-ish, Robot Buddy sized facsimiles of Vifam and a Scopedog.
 They didn't even bother to rename the former, he's actually called Vifam in this.

 - Also a bunch of character designs were lifted straight from Space Runaway Ideon, with minimal changes (when the differences aren't just Off-Model-ness outright), like Cosmo's lookalike losing the afro and the evil general being just a blue-haired and gray-skinned Damido with more Spock like features.